partiallyordered/mojaloop-cli/README.md

 `mojaloop-cli` connects directly to your cluster to perform the actions requested of it.
 It'll use your current default Kubernetes config- whatever you see when you run `kubectl get pods` is what `mojaloop-cli` will see and act on.
 No ingress and no port forwarding required.
+You can specify the cluster and namespace:
+1. using `-k` or `--kubeconfig` to supply the Kubernetes config file you'd prefer to use
+2. running `export KUBECONFIG=/path/to/.kube/config` in your terminal before using this tool
+3. using `-n` or `--namespace` to specify the namespace you'd like to target

 A simple example creating SEK accounts and a participant in a switch.
 The output is a little rough at the time of writing: